tend2infinity/Rate-It-Project/README.md

 ![](https://github.com/tend2infinity/Rate-It-Project/blob/master/public/screenshots/rateit6.JPG)

 ### Movie-List
 All the logged in users are directed to the movie list page where you can browse different movies from different categories .
 The movie name, a short description and the release date is also visible in that card.
 All these results are fetched from "TMDB API".
 You can obviously nominate any movie using the nominate button and if its already nominated, you can remove it from your nominations.
-Once you nominate a movie the "movieID" and the "user" is registered into our mongoDb database .
+Once you nominate a movie the "movieID" and the "user" is registered into our mongoDb database.
+The same movie cannot be nominated twice, if anyone does that then a toast will get displayed showing "Already nominated"!
 ![](https://github.com/tend2infinity/Rate-It-Project/blob/master/public/screenshots/rateit7.JPG)
 ![](https://github.com/tend2infinity/Rate-It-Project/blob/master/public/screenshots/rateit9.JPG)